Osborne Reynolds: Life

 and in 1903, the Dalton Medal of the Manchester Literary and Philosophical Society.

+Regarding his family life, Osborne Reynolds married Charlotte Jemima in 1868.
+She died in 1869 after giving birth to their first-born child, also named Osborne.
+Their son died of an illness in 1879.

+Osborne Reynolds married Annie Charlotte on 29 December 1881, with whom he had three sons and a daughter.

 He retired in 1905 and died of influenza 21 February 1912 at Watchet in Somerset.
 He was buried at the Church of St Decuman, Watchet.